Vikings hire Brian Flores as defensive coordinator

 MINNEAPOLIS (AP) — The Minnesota Vikings hired Brian Flores as their defensive coordinator on Monday, their first step toward trying to revive a once-dominant unit that ranked among the NFL’s worst last season.

+With the Steelers, the 41-year-old Flores drew rave reviews from players who saw him as an extra head coach on Mike Tomlin’s staff.
+The Steelers were tied with the Patriots this season for the fewest rushing touchdowns (seven) allowed in the league.

-Flores replaces Ed Donatell, who was fired last month by coach Kevin O’Connell after one year together.
+Flores replaces Ed Donatell, who was fired last month after one year with head coach Kevin O’Connell.
 The Vikings were second-worst in the league in yards allowed and fourth-worst in points allowed during the regular season.
-The NFC North champions were ousted from the playoffs in the wild-card round by the New York Giants as quarterback Daniel Jones threw for 301 yards and rushed for 78.
+The NFC North champions were then ousted from the playoffs in the wild-card round by the New York Giants as quarterback Daniel Jones threw for 301 yards and rushed for 78 more.

 The Vikings also interviewed Seattle associate head coach Sean Desai, Pittsburgh senior defensive New Orleans co-defensive coordinator Ryan Nielsen and their own assistant head coach Mike Pettine, who was Green Bay’s defensive coordinator from 2018-20 and also the head coach for Cleveland from 2014-15.